Sairam-Chetpelly/Visa-application-platform/DARK_MODE_GUIDE.md

 # Dark Mode Implementation Guide

-This guide explains how dark mode is implemented in the VisaFlow application and how to use it effectively.
+This guide explains how dark mode is implemented in the Options Travel Services application and how to use it effectively.

 ## Features